 The proposed action duplicates or rephrases statute because that was the most efficient and clear way to implement the statutory authority given to the Board.
 The Board found that some changes to further interpret or make specific the statute for equity and feasibility of implementation were necessary to create these regulations.

-The proposed action does not duplicate or rephrase existing rules.
+The proposed action duplicates existing rules so that defined terms are consistent across the Board’s regulations in Title 14, Division 1.5, Chapter 7.
+Consistent definitions across the Chapter reduces confusion and improves compliance with the regulations.

 Adopt § 1266.00 Authority

+This section is necessary to establish the authority for the creation and purpose of this list.
+This reduces confusion, as the regulated public can access the authority for these regulations in Title 14, rather than needing to access PRC 4290.1 in addition to Title 14.

-This section is paraphrased from statute with no substantive changes to the meaning of the statutory text.
+This section is copied from statute nearly verbatim with no substantive changes to the meaning of the statutory text.
 The only changes from statute were to include the Board’s full name and to specify “Local Responsibility Area” before “Very High Fire Hazard Severity Zone” (with no change to statutory meaning therein).
+These changes provide clarity regarding which State Board is being referred to, as well as where these regulations apply.

 Adopt § 1266.01 Intent